harelzr/Getting-started/README.md

-# Getting-started
+# Making big moves
-all code from intro to programming and data visualisation lecture
+My first repository: all code from intro to programming and data visualisation lecture